AghaNoorAhmed/CS195FinalProjectUpdate/README.md

 - **Add more advanced features** like habit streaks, reminders, and customizable goals

 ### Feedback Integration
-Based on instructor feedback, I narrowed the project scope to focus on delivering a solid MVP (Minimum Viable Product) with one strong advanced feature - the data visualization component.
+Based on user feedback, I narrowed the project scope to focus on delivering a solid MVP (Minimum Viable Product) with one strong advanced feature - the data visualization component.
 This allowed me to polish the core functionality rather than spreading effort too thin across multiple incomplete features.

-## 🎯 Future Enhancements
+## 🎯 Potential Future Enhancements

 - 🔐 User authentication and authorization
 - 📧 Email/push notifications for habit reminders